m-czernek/noe-watch/README.md

 *  __result.xml__ is a JUnit report
 * __localhost:3000__ is a hostname and port of your application
 * __platform__ is a query parameter specifying for which platform are you uploading the results
 * __project__ is a query parameter specifying for which project you are uploading the results.
-If the project does not exist, it is created.

 The __platform__ query parameter is required.
 There are three possible platform parameters:

 * Windows
 * Solaris
 * RHEL

+The __project__ query parameter is required.
+If the project does not exist, it is created and appears with the first write of results in the __/__ endpoint.

 You may tweak the plaforms in the [constants.js](lib/constants.js) file.